Video Header Bidding: A Publisher’s Guide

 How Does Video Header Bidding Work?

-Like display header bidding, Server-side video header bidding takes place in the ad server, whereas client-side video header bidding runs inside a user’s browser.
+Like display header bidding, server-side video header bidding takes place in the ad server, whereas client-side video header bidding runs inside a user’s browser.
 However, video header bidding has one additional advertising technology – a video player.
 Hence, we cannot skip the process completely.
 So, let’s see how both types work.

 Server-side video header bidding: